schung039/neural_manifolds_replicaMFT/README.md

 # Replica Mean Field Theory Analysis of Object Manifolds

-Analysis tool for measuring manifold classification capacity, manifold radius, and manifold dimension.
-Implements the technique described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks, (2019) BioRxiv*.
+Analysis tool for measuring manifold classification capacity, manifold radius, and manifold dimension, used for *Untangling in Invariant Speech Recognition, (2019) NeurIPS*.
+The code implements the technique described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks, (2019) BioRxiv*.

 ## Install